learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Azure_webapp_deployment_with_nodejs.md

 ### Cost Analysis

-In the Azure portal at **Billing** > **Cost Management** > **Cost Analysis**, you're able to view a breakdown of your costs and spending over time, and either with respect to your entire account, or if you want to be more specific, you can also scope to specific resource groups.
+In the Azure portal at **Billing** > **Cost Management** > **Cost Analysis**, you're able to view a breakdown of your costs and spending over time, and either with respect to your entire account, or if you want to be more specific, you can also scope to specific [resource groups](#azure-terminology).
 With this, you're able to analyze your spending to be more aware of where most of your costs are going.

-A more detailled look at cost analysis can be found [here](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/quick-acm-cost-analysis).
+A more detailed look at cost analysis can be found [here](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/quick-acm-cost-analysis).

 ### Budgets & Alerts